-The knee is the largest and most complex joint in the body, and with many components like bones, tendons, ligaments, muscles, bursae and other soft tissues, it is vulnerable to a variety of injuries.
+The knee is the largest and most complex joint in the body, and with many components like bones, tendons, ligaments, muscles, bursae and other soft tissues, it is very vulnerable to a variety of injuries.
 According to the American Academy of Orthopedic Surgeons, there were about 10.4 million doctor visits in 2010 alone for common knee injuries like fractures, dislocations, sprains and ligament tears, so it’s no surprise that Americans are experiencing knee pain, when bending especially.
 What are some common causes of irritation when flexing the knee?

 When your body is properly aligned, the bones are stacked above each other and effectively distribute weight and force down the length of the body.
 When your posture is compromised or your gait is compensating for muscular tightness, weakness, or in response to injury, a large amount of stress is created on the components of the knee joint.
 Having poor posture during any activity, including sitting, standing, walking or bending can result in pain and injury to the knee.